imneli/imneli/README.md

 <p align="center">
   My name is Matheus, welcome to my profile!
 I'm a developer who is studying Software Engineering at FIAP.
-  I'm currently delving deeper into Front End with Js.
+  I'm currently delving deeper into Front End with Ts and React.

 </p>